 - Here at Crossroads Centre we maintain a peer support program that buddies discharging clients with supportive alumni.
 We have several international alumni chapters in which we enroll our clients and we continue to monitor clients and families up to 2 years post discharge.
 We further provide supportive recovery programs such as Restore & Connect and Renewal Retreats which are design for clients in recovery.

-- The right program is one that acknowledges that recovery is a life long journey fill with ups and downs.
+- The right program is one that acknowledges that recovery is a life long journey filled with ups and downs.

 Jean-Machelle Benn-Dubois, Ph.D.
 LPC NCC